About the Department

 The major course of study begins with a three-semester sequence of courses, ranging from mechanics through electricity to basic nuclear physics and particle theory.
 Building on this base, students select courses in the advanced theory of electromagnetic phenomena, the mysterious world of quantum mechanics and a range of other topical courses, including classical mechanics, circuit design, thermodynamics and astrophysics.

 Learning through research

 Research is a vital part of Elon’s physics program.
 Like internships, lab research opportunities help students develop important professional skills and give them the chance to experience life as a scientist.

 Junior physics majors take a year-long Research Methods course that focuses on experiment design, data analysis and the presentation of scientific information.
-Physics majors are also asked to do at least one semester of independent research.
+Physics and astrophysics majors are also asked to do at least one semester of independent research.
 This experience has led the physics program to success in placing students at research sites nationwide through the National Science Foundation’s Research Experiences for Undergraduates program, as well as other national lab and research institution programs.